wanghmin/wanghmin2.github.io/content/publication/he-2015-sfm/index.md

   scheme to control interface changes between two fluids, due to temperature, pressure, or external energy input.
 This convection scheme is compatible with many advection methods and it has a small computational overhead.
+summary: The simulation of fluid mixing under the Eulerian framework often suffers from numerical dissipation issues.
+In this paper, we present a mass-preserving convection scheme that offers direct control on the shape of the interface.
 tags:
 - phase field
 - miscible/immiscible fluids